– 20 November 2018

 SOS Children’s Villages runs several projects in Uganda which may come under threat if the virus spreads.
 Their village community in Fort Portal is caring for more than 100 unsupported children in a family-like environment.
 They are also supporting families at the Rwamwanja refugee settlement, helping to boost the local economy, support women-only households and improve relations between refugee and host communities.

-You can find out more information about sponsoring a child in DRC or Uganda here.
+Find out more information about sponsoring a child.

 Notes to editors: